 To: The Secretary

-Your National Executive Committee (NEC), at its meeting on 11th January 2024, noted and adopted the following report from its Health and Safety Sub-committee:
+I can report that your National Executive Committee (NEC), at its meeting on 14th November 2023, noted and adopted the following report from its Health and Safety Sub-committee: